tonybuii2003/TwitterBot/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Adding nucleus and electron rotating around the nucleus as circles.
+- [x] User can create an account.
-- [x] Used PeasyCam to trasfer the model from 2D to 3D
+- [x] User can delete the account
-- [x] Vỉtual 3D control
+- [x] User can create a graph to keep track of their process
-    - [x] Using mouse
+    - [x] Update a pixel to the graph
-    - [x] Using keyboard
+    - [x] Tweet the graph
-    - [ ] Make a user-friendly IU
+    - [ ] Tweet a pixel

-See the [open issues](https://github.com/tonybuii2003/ProjectZero/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/tonybuii2003/Twitter/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>